When I was deciding whether or not to self-publish my book, I searched high and low for a definitive answer to my question.

 KDP is a very functionally sound service, and at the time it was the biggest and easiest route to getting my novel on a book-selling platform.
 Amazon doesn’t bury your book in a locked vault where you’ll never have control of it again, (but of course new authors don’t know this until they upload it there and get to grips with the way it all works.)

 - Merely throwing a book up on Amazon doesn’t exactly draw in heaps of readers.
 They’ll literally publish anything, (not the best thing for good independent authors) and uploading a book to them is merely granting them permission to make your book for sale.
+So you need to be the marketing leader and get it seen whichever way you can.

 - Getting readers to see your book and then buy it is largely down to your own efforts.
 And yes it’s tough, but not impossible.
+It wil be a learning curve that will work better for you if you do some research to find out what helps attract readers.

 - The opt-out and unpublish clause is always there.
 You can un-publish any individual book at the click of a button at any point in time.
 There’s also no reason why you can’t publish on KDP and other places too, in either paperback and/or e-book format.